Inbound Marketing for SaaS: The Complete Guide

 SaaS marketing metric number one is Customer Acquisition Cost (CAC.)
 How much do you spend, across acquisition efforts, to win one paying customer?

 Now, both of these numbers can be tricky to determine.
-Especially if you have multiple marketing expenses in your mix: Google ads, Social ads, paid partnerships, sales reps, social media management tools, email campaigns, talent—there’s a lot of moving parts to consider.
+Especially if you have multiple marketing expenses in your mix: Google ads, Social ads, email marketing campaigns, paid partnerships, marketing automation tools, sales reps, social media management tools, SaaS marketing tools, talent—there’s a lot of moving parts to consider.
 It’s not a number that you can determine lightly, but it’s something you can do using this equation:

 CAC = [Total cost of sales + Total cost of marketing] / New customers acquired